 Review and track the progress of implementation, burning rates, and suggest options to expedite implementation.

-Any other important task that involves technical decision-making by the Project Board.
+Any other important task that involves strategic decision-making by the Project Board.

 Legal Context

 This project document shall be the instrument referred to as such in Article 1 of the Standard Basic Assistance Agreement between the Government of (country) and UNDP, signed on (date).
 All references in the SBAA to “Executing Agency” shall be deemed to refer to “Implementing Partner.”